ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 When placing a building you can change skins, if you use the spire skins from this DLC when placing skins

 then it blocks an extra hex (you can see it when placing).
 This removes that hex on new buildings.

+### Fix Rover In Dome

+Checks on load for rovers stuck in domes (not open air ones).

+Also fixes drones stuck in pastures.

+You can also use an expedition that needs a transport rover, make sure your other rovers aren't idle (moving around is enough).

 ### Fix FindDroneToRepair Log Spam